 DANC 1101.
 Dance Workshop.
 1 Hour.

-This is a practical workshop in support of Dance Program concerts and activities.
-Duties include costume construction, backstage and front of house support, and audio/ video recording and dubbing.
-Special seminars in areas such as diet and health, auditioning and career opportunities and options are also addressed.
+This is a practical workshop in support of the Department of Dance concerts and activities.
+Duties include costume construction, backstage and front of house support, and audio/video recording and dubbing.

 DANC 1201.
 Pilates-based Cond for Dance.
 2 Hours.

 This is an introductory course in Pilates-based body conditioning.
 Designed by Joseph Pilates in the early 20th Century, Pilates is a movement-based exercise method that stretches, strengthens, and balances the body.
 Much of its popularity today is due to its regenerative effects on the body-its ability to encompass and connect the mind, body, and spirit with result of health, wholeness and a highly refined overall movement system.

 DANC 1204.
 Folk Dance Forms.
 2 Hours.

 Dances indigenous to Europe, Mexico and the United States are studied in relation to their cultural derivations.
 Special consideration is given to dance as a cultural and recreational activity.

 DANC 1206.
 Theater Dance Forms.
 2 Hours.